atvs1478/sq/README.md

 ## Additional misc notes to do you build
 - as of this writing, ESP-IDF has a bug int he way the PLL values are calculated for i2s, so you *must* use the i2s.c file in the patch directory
-- for all libraries, add -mlongcalls.
-- audio libraries are complicated to rebuild, open an issue if you really want to
+- for codecs libraries, add -mlongcalls if you want to rebuild them, but you should not (use the provided ones in codecs/lib). if you really want to rebuild them, open an issue
 - libmad, libflac (no esp's version), libvorbis (tremor - not esp's version), alac work
 - libfaad does not really support real time, but if you want to try
 	- -O3 -DFIXED_POINT -DSMALL_STACK